 The District reserves the right to redeem the Bonds maturing on and after February 15, 2027, in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on February 15, 2026 or any date thereafter, at the redemption price of par plus accrued interest to the date of redemption.
-If two or more serial bonds of consecutive maturity are combined into one or more "term" Bonds (the "Term Bonds") by the Purchaser, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order.
 (See "THE BONDS - Redemption Provisions of the Bonds" herein.)